‘Regenerate – The Grasslands’ at Melbourne Design Week 2025

 Children's book launch

-Join us for a special reading and book signing of a creative non-fiction children’s book set in the enchanting grasslands of Victoria, with words and images by local authors and landscape architects May Fu, John Ravesi and Jonathan Leske.
+Young eco-warriors joined us for a special reading and book signing of a creative non-fiction children’s book set in the enchanting grasslands of Victoria, with words and images by local authors and landscape architects May Fu, John Ravesi and Jonathan Leske.
 Featuring an engaging rhyming story of Billie, real life Victorian grassland photos as well as hand drawn bees, this book aims to foster an early love for the environment by encouraging future generations to cherish and protect these magical landscapes from an early age.

 Published 7 May 2025